Andresblz/Combinatorics-Generator-JFLAP/README.md

 The `alphabet` argument is a string of characters that represent the alphabet to be used for the combinations.
 The `word count` argument is an optional integer that specifies the maximum number of words to generate.
 If the `word count` argument is not provided, the tool will generate all possible combinations up to a maximum of 1000 words.

-The output will be written to a file named `output.txt` in the same directory as the executable.
+The output will be written to a file named `alphabet.txt` in the same directory as the executable.

 Personally, I have used the program to generate files for testing in [JFLAP](https://www.jflap.org/).